ZaahidAbdurahman/Data-Governance-Accelerator/README.md

 -  The organization understands this is an ongoing program and not a one-off project.

 -  You have documented the return-on-investment (ROI).

+#  Chapter 2

+In this chapter, we will be:

+-  Defining data and its relationship to information

+-  Exploring the role of data in the 21st century

+-  Moving from data to insights

+-  Discovering the impact of big data